syntax-syndicate/go-foks/README.md

 * See [foks.pub](https://foks.pub) for a high-level overview of the project.
 * Read our [whitepaper](https://github.com/foks-proj/foks-whitepaper)
 * We run a [hosting service (foks.app)](https://w.foks.app)
+* [FCPs](https://github.com/foks-proj/FCPs) are our community proposals, similar to BIPs or EIPs, for proposing changes to the FOKS protocol.

 ## Build / Test / Install